commands

 Synopsis

-Imports binary files into SQL Server
+Loads binary files from the filesystem into SQL Server database tables

 Description